ratatui/ratatui-website/src/tutorial/main.md

 #### Exiting
 The next handler we will prepare, will handle events while the application is on the `CurrentScreen::Exiting`.
 The job of this screen is to ask if the user wants to exit without outputing the json.
 It is simply a `y/n` question, so that is all we listen for.
 We also add an alternate exit key with `q`.
+If the user chooses to output the json, we call `app.print_json()` to perform the serialization and printing for us.

 ```rust,no_run,noplayground
 {{#include ../../ratatui-book-tutorial-project/src/main.rs:exiting_screen}}